 You may decline all or part of your disbursement of Federal Pell Grant funds that you are otherwise eligible to receive.
 You may wish to take this action if you expect to qualify for a larger Pell Grant in future years as a result of an expected transfer to a more expensive educational institution or an expected change in your Expected Family Contribution.
-If you are going to return all or a portion of Federal Pell Grant funds, you must deliver to our Student Financial Services Department, a signed, written statement clearly indicating that you are declining Federal Pell Grant funds for which you are otherwise eligible and that you understand that those funds may not be available once the award year is over.
+If you are going to return all or a portion of Federal Pell Grant funds, you must deliver to our Student Financial Services Department, a Revision Form located in our Financial Aid Forms web page or a signed, written statement clearly indicating that you are declining Federal Pell Grant funds for which you are otherwise eligible and that you understand that those funds may not be available once the award vear is over.